What Is The Difference Between Blind Ambition And Ambition?

 - Keeping a journal is a great way to organize your thoughts.
 You can make checklists, wish lists, or whatever works for you.
 Additionally, you can review what you wrote about previous goals to draw inspiration for the future.

-- Download a goal-setting app like Monday.
+- Download a goal-setting app.
 Using an app like this can reduce stress and help you hold yourself accountable.

 - Practice meditation.
 Cultivating self-awareness will help you set the right goals.
 Additionally, when things get stressful, meditation can help you calm any anxiety that arises.